 Be clear on your motivation: Last, but by no means least, it is very important to reflect on what personally motivates you.
 For example, why do you want to develop new innovative products and services?
 For what purpose?
 Developing something new of value is not always easy and often requires courage and resilience.
 Therefore you need that internal drive to make it happen.
 Before you embark on any of the other four strategies listed above, I highly encourage you to start with this one.

-If you are interested to find out more about my thoughts and ideas on creativity, you are welcome to attend a free public talk I am giving on May 22 at Cardiff Metropolitan University - Being Creative: Our Purpose in Life? - you just need to register here.
+If you are interested to find out more about my thoughts and ideas on creativity, you can watch my public talk Being Creative: Our Purpose in Life? below.